microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplication.md

 ## Description

 Updates the properties of an application object.
-Specify the `ObjectId` parameter to update a specific application.

 ## Examples